North West Liberties of Londonderry

 The North West Liberties of Londonderry is a barony in County Londonderry, Northern Ireland.
-It is bordered by two other baronies in Northern Ireland.
-They are Tirkeeran to the east, across Lough Foyle; and Strabane Lower to the south.
-It also borders two baronies in County Donegal in the Republic of Ireland.
+It is bordered by two other baronies in Northern Ireland: Tirkeeran to the east, across Lough Foyle, and Strabane Lower to the south.
+It also borders two baronies in County Donegal (to whom it has previously belonged to before the creation of County Londonderry) in the Republic of Ireland.
 It borders Raphoe North, to the south-west; and Inishowen West to the north.